ericwbailey/ericwbailey.website/source/published/yes-accessibility-is-also-a-backend-concern.md

 Bodies are fragile.
 Disability can be conditional.

 Disabled engineers—including backend engineers—exist.
-Help make their job as free of arbitrary access barriers and access friction as possible.
+You’d do well to help make their job as free of arbitrary access barriers and access friction as possible.

 Disability is also the one marginalized group everyone will age into, provided they don’t die young.
-[Many organizations are trauma-generating factories](https://hbr.org/2022/06/stressed-sad-and-anxious-a-snapshot-of-the-global-workforce), and stress has deleterious effects on a body.
+Stress has deleterious effects on a body, and [many organizations are trauma-generating factories](https://hbr.org/2022/06/stressed-sad-and-anxious-a-snapshot-of-the-global-workforce).
 This is to say nothing of the mass-disabling pandemic we are all trying to survive.

 When you consider how accessibility factors into backend development, I challenge you to think about your current relationship to disability, and what your future relationship should be.

 ## Stewardship

-Hopefully, with this myth debunked you are now empowered to improve the accessibility for both the digital experience you help maintain, as well as the experiences for your fellow coworkers.
+Hopefully, with this myth debunked you are now empowered to improve the accessibility for both the digital experience you help maintain, as well as the experiences of your fellow coworkers.